Best practices for managing logs and troubleshooting the Curity Identity Server.

 Conclusion

-The Curity Identity Server has a sophisticated logging architecture to enable effective technical support.
-Whatever your logging preferences, this will enable you to support your Identity and Access Management (IAM) system at scale.
-Aim for a setup where you can issue live real time queries across the whole cluster, so that your technical support people can quickly filter on only the relevant data.
+The Curity Identity Server has a modern logging architecture that enables you to visualize security events and troubleshoot issues using standard logging design patterns.
+Aim for a setup where you can issue live real time queries across the whole cluster, for the fastest time to analyze.

 Join our Newsletter